vpolaris/Podman-Vaultwarden/README.md

 - [node.js] - Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 - [Sass] - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
 - [npm] - npm is the world's largest software registry.
-- [Gulp] A toolkit to automate & enhance your workflow

 And of course, This project itself is open source and located on GitHub.